act-gallery/crud/README.md

-# act-aaa-plugin
+# act-crud
-Allow it to use osgl aaa library to handle security of ACT Framework application
+An ActFramework implementation of Play's crud module